smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 We can immediately see some differences between the periods.
 During the campaign, compared to before and after, we have a much more constant flow of tweets throughout the whole day.
 The tweets during the campaign even maxes out at night!
 Before and after the number of tweets decrease as the night approaches, which is in line with our previously mentioned expectation.
 The stream of tweets into the night during the elecitons is, in hindsight, not a huge suprise.
 After all, the campaign machinery is expected to run at full steam 24/7.

-Note the difference in spike-time between before campaign period and presidency period.
+Note the difference in spike-time between the before campaign period and the presidency period.
 It is in the evening for former and during office hours for the latter.

 #### Comparision by source device

-The vast majority of Trump's tweets (97%) are from either Android-, iPhone-, or web-based platforms/clients.
+The vast majority of Trump's tweets (97%) are from either Android, iPhone, or web-based platforms/clients.

 <html>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~smith-erik/17.embed?link=false" height="525" width="100%"></iframe>